Blanche LeBlanc (1899-1968) |

 Alice also moved to Biloxi around 1930 with her husband Whitney Brown and their son, Allen.
 Alice married 2 more times to Wilson Dore and had daughter, Margaret, she married Freddie Premeaux in 1947 and they had a son, Donnie.

 Clausel was the youngest, she lived in New Iberia with her husband Cleus Lopez.
+In photographs you can clearly see how Lucia, Blanche and Irma resembled each other.

 Blanche was a nurse when she married Galbert Benoit of Lafayette, Louisiana.
 Galbert served in the Louisiana National Guard and owned a saloon in Youngsville, Louisiana.
 Blanche and Galbert married in 1926 and shortly thereafter moved to St. Martinville, about ten miles east.
 By 1940, they moved back to New Iberia, with their infant granddaughter, Laura Jr.